 I love rewards cards, but none of them make me swoon quite like the Chase Sapphire Preferred® Card.

 Seriously, this card has everything a rewards junkie could ever need.
-We think it’s the best travel credit card for beginners and one of our top recommendations for cards across all categories.
+We think it’s the best travel credit card for beginners, and it’s easily one of our top recommendations for cards across all categories.

 When it comes to big incentives, this card is hard to beat.
 The Chase Sapphire Preferred now earns up to 5x points on travel, 3x points on dining, and 1x points on everything else.
-But, the biggest draw is its ginormous signup bonus.
+Even so, the biggest draw is its ginormous signup bonus.

 After spending $4,000 in 3 months, you’ll earn 60,000 bonus points.
 Those are worth $750 in travel when booked through the Chase Ultimate Rewards travel portal.
 Plus, your Chase Ultimate Rewards points transfer at a 1:1 ratio to 13 of the world’s top airline and hotel chains.
 Personally, I can’t get enough of these rewards, and that’s just one reason I love this card!

 Chase Sapphire Preferred® Card Highlights

 Thinking about getting the Chase Sapphire Preferred® Card but need more info?
 Here you go:

-- Signup Bonus: 60,000 points after spending $4,000 in 3 months.
-Those points transfer to 13 different travel partners and are worth $750 in travel when booking through the Chase portal.
+- Signup Bonus: 60,000 bonus points after spending $4,000 in 3 months; points transfer to 13 different travel partners and are worth $750 in travel when booking through the Chase portal

-- Earn Points on Spending: Earns unlimited 2X points per dollar on travel and restaurants; 1X points on all other spending.
+- Earn Points on Spending: Earns unlimited 5x points per dollar on travel purchased through Chase Ultimate Rewards, 3x points on dining, 2x points on other travel spending; 1x points on all other spending

 - Awesome Travel Partners: Points transfer to 13 different partners at 1:1 ratio, including brands like United Airlines, Southwest Airlines, British Airways, Air France (Flying Blue), Hyatt, Marriott, IHG, and Ritz-Carlton

 - Travel Protections: Offers trip cancellation/interruption coverage, primary auto coverage on rental cars, and no foreign transaction fees